martineausimon/lilypond-lib/README.md

 ## Stylesheet & fonts

-This framework is based on the "Futura PT" font.
+This framework is based on [Futura PT](https://fonts.adobe.com/fonts/futura-pt) font.

-Adapt and add this lines to `~/.config/fontconfig/conf.d/10-lilypond-fonts.conf` to install Jost fonts :
+Adapt and add this lines to `~/.config/fontconfig/conf.d/10-lilypond-fonts.conf` to install Futura fonts :

 ```xml
 <?xml version='1.0'?>